-History of Pakiki Kids
+History of Pākiki Kids

-Pakiki Kids first opened for classes in February 2011 after more than a year of planning by a dedicated group of Dunedin parents, principals and teachers.
-From its beginnings until December 2015, Pakiki Kids was located at North East Valley Normal School and was managed by the Dunedin Gifted Kids Charitable Trust.
+Pākiki Kids first opened for classes in February 2011 after more than a year of planning by a dedicated group of Dunedin parents, principals and teachers.
+From its beginnings until December 2015, Pākiki Kids was located at North East Valley Normal School and was managed by the Dunedin Gifted Kids Charitable Trust.

-At the beginning of 2016, Pakiki Kids transitioned to Dunedin North Intermediate and is now being run by the Dunedin North Intermediate Board of Trustees with DNI Principal Heidi Hayward as the primary management leader.
-There are two Pakiki Kids paid staff members - the Teacher and the Coordinator.
+At the beginning of 2016, Pākiki Kids transitioned to Dunedin North Intermediate and is now being run by the Dunedin North Intermediate Board of Trustees with DNI Principal Heidi Hayward as the primary management leader.
+There are two Pākiki Kids paid staff members - the Teacher and the Coordinator.

-How Pakiki Kids works and is funded
+How Pākiki Kids works and is funded

+Local schools individually decide whether or not they will be a Pākiki Kids Cluster School as this requires a financial contribution.
 New schools are always welcome to become PK Cluster Schools - please contact the PK Coordinator if you would like more information about becoming a Cluster School and what it involves.

-Students are referred to Pakiki Kids by their school principal.
+Students are referred to Pākiki Kids by their school principal if they attend a PK Cluster School.
 However, parents are also encouraged to talk to their child's classroom teacher or principal if they think their child might benefit from the programme.
-Parents of home-schooled children should contact the PK Coordinator directly.
+Parents of children at non cluster schools and home-schooled children should contact the PK Coordinator directly.

-Applications to attend Pakiki Kids
+Applications to attend Pākiki Kids

-Acceptance into the Pakiki Kids programme requires both a written application (which is completed by the child's school principal, classroom teacher and parents/caregivers) and the child's attendance at an entry selection workshop.
-Pakiki Kids contracts the New Zealand Centre for Gifted Education (NZCGE) to carry out entry selection which ensures that the process is rigorous, fair and objective.
-It is the responsibility of NZCGE to determine which applicants are a match for the PK programme, but then the responsibility of the DNI Principal and the PK Staff to decide which applicants will be offered places at Pākiki Kids for the following year based on a number of different factors including entry selection outcomes, the number of places available for each Cluster School and the number of places available for new students in each class.
+Acceptance into the Pākiki Kids programme requires both a written application and the child's attendance at an assessment workshop.
+Pākiki Kids contracts an external provider to carry out entry selection for us to ensure that the process is fair, objective and robust.
+It is the responsibility of the contracted provider to assess all the written documentation, conduct the workshops and determine each student’s suitability for the Pākiki Kids programme, but then the responsibility of the DNI Principal and the PK Staff to decide which applicants will be offered places at Pākiki Kids for the following year based on a number of different factors including entry selection outcomes and the number of places available for new students in each class.

-Pakiki Kids has only one intake per year (at the start of the school year in February) and one entry selection workshop (towards the end of Term 3 for participation in the programme the following year).
+Pākiki Kids has only one intake per year (at the start of the school year in February) and one entry selection workshop (towards the end of Term 3 for participation in the programme the following year).